sspak9/jup/openai/README.md

 Additional dependency is tensorflow: `pip install -U tensorflow` or `pip install -U tensorflow-gpu`

+You should also install numpy 1.16.4 and not the 1.17.0 that gets installed by default: `pip install numpy==1.16.4` If not, you may see tons of warning messages when running tensorflow

 As of today, above command will install tensorflow 1.14.0

 I am using DoubleDeepQAgent (see `agent.py`)